 Sure, small cities are often more tranquil, but they don't offer as many exciting and diverse things to do as their bigger counterparts.
-If you're in the mood for an urban getaway that provides both fun and peace of mind, check out the safest large cities in the U.S. Many are probably already on your wish list.
+If you're in the mood for an urban getaway that provides both fun and peace of mind, check out the safest large cities in the United States, with some suggestions for where to stay.
+Many might already be on your wish list.

 10. Colorado Springs, Colorado

 Safety score: 43.4 (out of 100, with 1 being the safest score)